MaoZiming/papers/5-security/54-secure-enclave.md

   * SGX protects the confidentiality and integrity of the enclave code and data;
   * enclave entry points **are pre-defined** during **compilation**;
   * multi-threading is supported (but not trivial to implement properly);
-  * an enclave can access its application's memory, but not the other way around.
+  * An enclave can access its application's memory, but not the other way around.
 * ![alt text](images/54-secure-enclave/PRM-EPC-EPCM.png)
 * Processor Reserved Memory (PRM)
   * **A subset of DRAM that cannot be directly accessed by other software**